pkdevaraj/Presentations/Chef_workstations.md

 Cookbooks contain recipes, attributes, custom resources, libraries, definitions, files, templates, tests, and metadata.
 The chef-repo should be synchronized with a version control system (such as git,Perforce etc), and then managed just like source code.
 The directory structure within the chef-repo varies.
 Some organizations prefer to keep all of their cookbooks in a single chef-repo, while other organizations prefer to use a chef-repo for every cookbook.

+More information on this can be found [here](https://docs.chef.io/chef_repo.html).

+* **Knife.rb**
+A Knife.rb file is used to specify the chef-repo-specific configuration details for knife.
+This file is loaded every time this executable is run.The default location in which knife expects to find this file is ~/chef-repo/.chef/knife.rb.
+When a knife.rb file is present in this directory, the settings contained within that file will override the default configuration settings.

+More information on how to configure using knife.rb file can be found [here](https://docs.chef.io/config_rb_knife.html).

+* **metadata.rb**

+Every cookbook requires some amount of metadata.
+Metadata is stored in a file called metadata.rb that lives at the top of each cookbook’s directory.
+The contents of the metadata.rb file provides hints to the Chef server so that cookbooks are deployed to each node correctly.

+A metadata.rb file is never interpreted directly.
+Rather, the metadata.rb file provides a simple location to store and edit data that is then compiled by the Chef server and stored as JSON data.
+This is compiled when a cookbook is uploaded to the Chef server or when the knife cookbook metadata subcommand is run. knife creates a metadata.rb file automatically whenever the knife cookbook create subcommand is run.

+Editing of metadata should only be done using the metadata.rb file, and then either by uploading the cookbook in which that metadata.rb file is located to the Chef server or by asking the Chef server to recompile the metadata into JSON data.

+More information on this can be found [here](https://docs.chef.io/config_rb_metadata.html).